Sensory Gaming

 Procedural Content Generation 2.0

 Bigger maps were impressive.
-Meaningful worlds are transformative.
-AI will generate ecosystems with internal logic—wildlife that interacts naturally, factions with believable histories, and quests tied to regional politics.
-You gain exploration that rewards curiosity, not just map-clearing.
-Think less “random loot cave,” more “living, breathing continent.”
+Meaningful worlds?
+That’s something else entirely.
+AI will generate ecosystems with internal logic, wildlife that actually interacts, factions with believable histories, quests rooted in regional politics.
+You’re exploring a world that rewards curiosity—not just clearing another map.
+Less random loot cave.
+More living, breathing continent.

 AI as a Co-Developer